earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 In addition to having a strong project behind it, the documentation for `Tview` is pretty good, and there are a decent number of other example projects linked in their github repo, so it was relatively easy to get something up and running quickly.

 In this post I want to highlight some of `Tview`'s core functionality.
 In order to keep the focus on `Tview` and its features, we'll build a very simple app for storing and displaying contacts.
-Basically a terminal based rolodex.[All the code is up on Github](https://github.com/jalletto/tui-go-example).
+Basically a terminal based rolodex.
+[All the code is up on Github](https://github.com/jalletto/tui-go-example).

 ## Widgets

 `Tview` is built on top of another Go package called [`tcell`](https://github.com/gdamore/tcell). `Tcell` provides an api for interacting with the terminal in Go. `Tview` builds on top of it by offering some pre-built components it calls [widgets](https://pkg.go.dev/github.com/rivo/tview#hdr-Widgets).
 These widgets help you create common UI elements like lists, forms, dropdown menus, and tables.
-It also includes tools to help you build layouts with grids, flex boxes, and multiple pages.
+It also includes tools to help you build layouts with grids, flexboxes, and multiple pages.

 ## Installing Tview